WhiteHouse/drushsubtree/README.md

 Build Manger builds.
 (See [Build Manger integration](#build-manager-integration) for information on how Drush Subtree works with automateds builds managed by Drush Make and Build Manager.)

-If you're already familiar with git-subtree, see documentation and examples for the `subtree` command.
-This interface is the same as git subtree's with a few simplifications (it grabs parameters from your Build Manager config, so you don't have to type in those parameters over and over or worry about possible human error).
-For more details and examples, see:

-    drush subtree --help

-If you're not familiar with git-subtree, you may prefer the more Drush-y interface, *drush subtree-\<verb\> \<args\>*, see:

-    drush --filter=drushsubtree

 Here's a quick overview of the main commands: